smirltech/telegram-notifier/README.md

 ## How to use

 1. Add https://t.me/SmirlTechNotifierBot to your Telegram group.
+2. Add  https://t.me/myidbot to your Telegram group.
-2. Get your group id by sending `/getgroupid` to the  https://t.me/myidbot
+3. Get your group id by sending `/getgroupid` to the  https://t.me/myidbot
-3. Add `https://telegram.smirltech.com/api/github/{groupId}` to your github repository webhook.
+4. Add `https://telegram.smirltech.com/api/github/{groupId}` to your github repository webhook.

 ## How it works